dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 Once you registered with all of the services, you can go for the assignment for week 0.

+# Choosing the right region to deploy the services

+In real life, you need to select the region based on specific criteria such as latency, compliance, and availability of the service.

+An easy way to identify the latency is [Cloud Ping](https://www.cloudping.info/)

 # Week 0 — Billing, Architecture, Security